tgraupmann/UnityWebGLSpeechSynthesis/README.md

 `Proxy` mode requires a `ProxySpeechSynthesisPlugin` gameobject in the scene which can be created from the `GameObject->WebGLSpeechSynthesis->Create ProxySpeechSynthesisPlugin` menu item.

-Also a [Speech Proxy](https://github.com/tgraupmann/ChromeSpeechProxy) needs to be running for `Proxy` mode to work.
+Also a `Speech Proxy` needs to be running for `Proxy` mode to work.

-The `Proxy Port` is assigned by the `ProxySpeechSynthesisPlugin` gameobject with the inspector and needs to match the port used by the [Speech Proxy](https://github.com/tgraupmann/ChromeSpeechProxy).
+The `Proxy Port` is assigned by the `ProxySpeechSynthesisPlugin` gameobject with the inspector and needs to match the port used by the `Speech Proxy`.

 ![image_6](images/image_6.png)